History of Paris Saint-Germain FC: Merger and split

-Guy Crescent, one of PSG's founding fathers.
+Guy Crescent, one of the founders of PSG.

-Paris FC contributed financial backing, while Stade Saint-Germain provided the sporting infrastructure: Ligue 2 status, the Camp des Loges training center, the club's first manager Pierre Phelipon, and most of the players, including Bernard Guignedoux, Michel Prost and Camille Choquier.
-PSG bolstered their squad by signing French national team captain Jean Djorkaeff.
-Their first official match was a 1–1 draw against Poitiers on 23 August 1970.
-Guignedoux scored the club's first goal from a free kick.
-PSG would go on to win the Ligue 2 title and achieve promotion to Ligue 1 in their first season.
+Paris FC contributed financial backing, while Stade Saint-Germain provided the sporting infrastructure, including its place in Division 2, the Camp des Loges training centre, manager Pierre Phelipon, and most of the playing squad, notably Bernard Guignedoux, Michel Prost and Camille Choquier.
+PSG further strengthened the team with the signing of French national team captain Jean Djorkaeff.
+The club played its first official match on 23 August 1970, drawing 1–1 with Poitiers.
+Guignedoux scored PSG's first goal, converting a free kick.
+In its inaugural season, PSG won the Division 2 title and secured promotion to Division 1.
+During the same campaign, Guy Crescent succeeded Pierre-Étienne Guyot as club president.